Table of Contents

 The Motor System of the Brain

-The motor tracts of the brain extend as efferent fibres via the spinal cord to the respective motor neurons of the skeletal muscles.
-The motor system comprises the pyramidal tract (tractus pyramidalis) and the extrapyramidal system.
+The motor tracts of the brain extend as efferent fibers via the spinal cord to the respective motor neurons of the skeletal muscles.
+The motor system comprises of the pyramidal tract (tractus pyramidalis) and the extrapyramidal system.

 Structure of the Pyramidal Tract

-The pyramidal tract can be further subdivided into three tracts.
-It is made up of the corticospinal fibres, the bulbar corticonuclear fibres, and the corticoreticular fibres.
-The joint origin of these fibre tracts is located in the primary motor cortex of the telencephalon.
+The pyramidal tract can be further subdivided into three sections: the corticospinal fibers, the bulbar corticonuclear fibers and the corticoreticular fibers.
+The joint origin of these fiber tracts is located in the primary motor cortex of the telencephalon.

-The primary motor cortex may be abbreviated simply as motor cortex, and is situated in the area of the precentral gyrus of the frontal lobe.
-The three tracts that make up the pyramidal tract have the same origin, but extend to different target areas according to their designation.
+The primary motor cortex, or simply the motor cortex, is situated in the area of the precentral gyrus of the frontal lobe.
+The three sections of the pyramidal tract have the same origin but extend to different target areas according to their designation.

-The corticospinal fibres extend via the internal capsule to the spinal cord.
-At the level of the medulla oblongata, 80 % of the fibres cross over to the contralateral side.
-This fraction of fibres is called lateral corticospinal tract subsequent to the crossing (pyramidal decussation).
-The remaining 20 % of fibres continue as anterior corticospinal tract and pass over to the opposite site in their course.
+The corticospinal fibers extend via the internal capsule to the spinal cord.
+At the level of the medulla oblongata, 80 % of the fibers cross over to the contralateral side.
+This fraction of fibers is called lateral corticospinal tract, subsequent to the crossing (pyramidal decussation).
+The remaining 20 % of fibers continue as anterior corticospinal tract and pass over to the opposite side in their course.

-Both fibre systems end in the area of the spinal cord at interneurons which are connected to the motor neurons of the spinal cord.
+Both fiber systems end in the area of the spinal cord at the interneurons, which are connected to the motor neurons of the spinal cord.

-The bulbar corticonuclear fibres have their origin in the areas of the premotor cortex which represent the facial regions according to the motor homunculus.
-From this site, the fibres continue to the motor nuclei on the contralateral side, i.e. the fibres cross over to the opposite side already on the level of the brain stem.
+The bulbar corticonuclear fibers have their origin in the area of the premotor cortex, which represenst the facial regions according to the motor homunculus.
+From this site, the fibers continue on to the motor nuclei on the contralateral side, i.e., the fibers cross over to the opposite side already on the level of the brain stem.

 However, there is – in addition to the contralateral – also an ipsilateral feed to some of the nuclei, resulting in a bilateral innervation.

 This bilateral innervation is observable in a central facial palsy, for example.
-In contrast to the peripheral facial nerve paralysis, in central facial palsy the ability to eyelid closure and the ability to raise the eyebrows are preserved because the responsible nuclei are supplied via the contralateral side as well.
+In contrast to the peripheral facial nerve paralysis, in central facial palsy, the ability of eyelid closure and the ability to raise the eyebrows are preserved because the responsible nuclei are also supplied via the contralateral side.

-Inside the reticular formation, the corticoreticular fibres lead to the gigantocellar reticular nucleus.
+Inside the reticular formation, the corticoreticular fibers lead to the gigantocellar reticular nucleus.